RISE-UNIBAS/bildersammlung-buddhismus-public/archive/README.md

 - Latex gloves or similar
 - Archiving materials (Archivbox, Jurismappen, Archivmappen, Fotomappen)
 - Soft pencil (B3 or higher) and eraser
+- PC with two screens
-- Work station where you can put the folder, archiving materials, and you can see your PC screen
+- Work station where you can put the folder, archiving materials, and you can see your PC screens

 ### Preparation

 - Clean your working surface and your hands
-- Open `/archive/archivordnung.tpy` on your PC and navigate to the folder in question
+- Open `/archive/archivordnung.tpy` on one screen and navigate to the folder in question
+- Open `/indexing/indexing.tpy`, sort by `Source` and navigate to the folder in question
 - Make ready required archiving materials

 ### Workflow

+1. Add the folder's ID to the Box.
+2. Add IDs to Jurismappen and Archivmappen based on `/archive/archivordnung.tpy`.
+3. Open the folder take the first filing.
+   1. Match the filing to the item in `/indexing/indexing.tpy` (use `/archive/archivordnung.tpy` for an overview if required).
+   2. Add the item's ID.
+   3. If the item is a container:
+      1. Add the IDs of the contained items to the item and to the container.
+   4. File the item(s) in the Archivmappe.
+   5. If the Archivmappe is complete, file it in the Jurismappe.
+   6. If the Jurismappe is complete, file it in the Box.
+4. Repeat for the next filing in the folder

+### Where to add IDs?

+Locations in descending order of priority.
+Always make sure the ID is legible and does not obscure or impinge on the item.

+#### Box

+- Front top right corner, optional top right on sides

+#### Jurismappen, Archivmappen

+- Front top right corner, optional complete signature

+#### Fotoblätter

+- Front top right corner

+#### Fotos

-- For Jurismappen, Archivmappen add ID on front top right corner
+- On the Foto: back top right corner
-- Add item ID
+- On the Fotoblatt: exactly where the Foto was taken from

+#### Blätter, Aufgeklebt

-  - to the top right corner back if back is empty
+- Back top right corner if back is empty
-  - on top right corner
+- Front top right corner

+### Record of manual changes to IDs

+Note that items classified as `Dubletten` in `/archive/archivordnung.tpy` do not have an ID and are not included in `/indexing/indexing.tpy`.

+- `F01-JM003-AM002-B0013` misclassified (`Blatt` instead of `Foto`), new `F01-JM003-AM002-F0247`
-  - elsewhere
+- `F02-JM001-AM005-B0316` deleted (`Makulatur`)

-####
+- `F02-JM001-AM006-B0325` deleted (back side of `F02-JM001-AM006-B0324`)
+- `F02-JM001-AM006-B0327` deleted (back side of `F02-JM001-AM006-B0326`)
+- `F02-JM001-AM006-B0329` deleted (back side of `F02-JM001-AM006-B0328`)
+- `F02-JM001-AM006-B0331` deleted (back side of `F02-JM001-AM006-B0330`)
+- `F02-JM001-AM007-F0163` misclassified (`Foto` instead of `Blatt`), new `F02-JM001-AM007-B0340`
+- `F02-JM001-AM008-B0334` misclassified (`Blatt` instead of `Foto`), new `F01-JM003-AM002-F0248`

 ## To dos